vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 174 LOKAMANYA TILAK

-below the platform and some of the Nationalists, there- fore, rushed on to the platform to his rescue.
+below the platform and some of the Nationalists, there###fore, rushed on to the platform to his rescue.
 Dr.
 Ghose in the meanwhile twice attempted to read his address but was stopped by cries of * No, No ' from all sides in the Pandal and the confusion became still worse.
-It was now found impossible to arrest the pro- gress of disorder and the proceedings were then suspen- ded sine die.
+It was now found impossible to arrest the pro###gress of disorder and the proceedings were then suspen###ded sine die.

-Dr. Ghose's speech, though undelivered in the Con- gress Pandal, had been by this time published in the Calcutta papers and telegrams from Calcutta, received in the evening, showed that in the speech he had made an offensive attack on the Nationalist Party.
+Dr. Ghose's speech, though undelivered in the Con###gress Pandal, had been by this time published in the Calcutta papers and telegrams from Calcutta, received in the evening, showed that in the speech he had made an offensive attack on the Nationalist Party.
 This